 These droppings can be found in small piles or scattered around your home, resembling sawdust or coffee grounds.
 If you notice frass in your home, it's essential to contact a pest control professional to inspect and treat the infestation.

-Reach Out to the Termite Removal Experts at Truly Nolen Pest & Termite Control Today
+Reach Out to the Termite Removal Experts at Palmetto Exterminators Pest & Termite Control Today

 If you suspect that your home is infested with termites, it's crucial to take action quickly to prevent further damage.
-At Truly Nolen Pest & Termite Control, our team of experts in Charlotte, NC, is equipped to handle termite infestations of any size.
+At Palmetto Exterminators Pest & Termite Control, our team of experts in Charlotte, NC, is equipped to handle termite infestations of any size.
 We employ cutting-edge techniques and advanced materials to effectively target and address termite behavior and evolution.

 Contact us today to schedule a termite inspection and learn more about our comprehensive termite control services.